Multi-item Non-truthful Auctions Achieve Good Revenue: Approximately Optimal Fixed Entry-Fee Truthful Auctions

-as long as the single-item auction $A$ satisfies the $c$-type-loss trade-off property.
-Since we can achieve revenue $\sum_{j=1}^m \opt(D_j)$ by selling items separately via Myerson auctions \cite{Myerson81}, and Lemma~\ref{ESP-efrev} demonstrates that the revenue of $\ESP$ upper bounds $\efrev(A,D,e)$, verifying the precondition of Theorem~\ref{thm:main} would allow us to conclude that simple mechanisms achieve a constant factor of the optimal.

-So, we want to show that the single-item second price auction satisfies the $c$-type-loss trade-off property.
-Recall that an auction satisfies $c$-type-loss trade-off if, for any type distributions of the bidders $D = \times_iD_i$,
+Thus, all that remains is to show that the single-item second price auction satisfies the $c$-type-loss trade-off property.
+Recall that a single-item auction satisfies $c$-type-loss trade-off if, for any type distributions of the bidders $D = \times_iD_i$,

 where $\pi_i(t_i)$ is the interim expected allocation of bidder $i$ and $\opt(D)$ is the revenue of the optimal auction (Myerson).
 We will show that the second price auction satisfies this for $c=1$.
 In fact, we will demonstrate a slightly stronger bound, that the left hand side of \eqref{eqn:tlto} is upper bounded by the revenue of the best posted price single-item mechanism $\Rev(\PP)$ (abbreviated $\PP$), which announces some fixed price and allocates to any bidder willing to pay it.
 That is,